neuro-geek/actress-pics/README.md

 ### Naming
 Images were originally named `Actress Name #.jpg`

-Newer images will now be according to `Actress Name_Set#_Crop_Pose.jpg` Where Crop is either Face, Bust or 3Q (three-quarters).
+Newer images will now be according to `Actress Name_Set#_Crop_Pose_State.jpg` Crop is either Face, Bust or 3Q (three-quarters).
-And Pose is either Front, Side or Back.
+Pose is either Front, Side or Back.
+State is either NN (non-nude), Topless or Nude.
 More might be added if needed.

 ### Notes